Key Points

 A vaccination is a shot that contains a vaccine.
 A vaccine is a medicine that helps protect you from certain diseases.
 During pregnancy, vaccinations help protect both you your baby.
 Make sure your vaccinations are current before you get pregnant.
 And talk to your health care provider about vaccinations that are safe to get during pregnancy.

 Our vaccination chart shows which routine vaccinations are recommended before and during pregnancy.
-It’s based on the chart from the Centers for Disease Control and Prevention (also called CDC) shows which vaccinations are recommended before, during and after pregnancy.
+It’s based on recommendations from the Centers for Disease Control and Prevention (also called CDC).

 Before you get any vaccination, tell your provider if you have any severe allergies or if you’ve ever had a severe allergic reaction to a vaccine.
-An allergy is a reaction to something you touch, eat or breathe in that makes you sneeze, itch, get a rash or have trouble breathing.
-For example, some vaccines are made with eggs.
-If you’re allergic to eggs, those vaccines may cause an allergic reaction for you.
-If you have allergies, your provider can tell you which vaccines are safe for you.
-And you may need to get the vaccine at your provider’s office or at a hospital or health clinic so you can get treatment quickly if you have an allergic reaction.
+Although allergies to vaccines are rare, it’s important to discuss your options with your provider.
+If you have a history of allergic reactions to certain components of a vaccine, your provider may recommend getting your vaccines at a hospital or health clinic so you can get treatment quickly if you have an allergic reaction.

 What vaccinations are recommended before pregnancy?